Design and Analysis of Index codes for 3-Group NOMA in Vehicular Adhoc Networks: Transmissions in 3-Group IC-NOMA system

-Consider (\ref{4}) and (\ref{13}) to analyse the improvement in the rate that can be supported by a 2-Group NOMA transmission in this case.

-Since $g_n$ > $g_m$ > $g_f$, we have $R_{(n,m)}^{IN-NOMA^{(2)}}$ > $R^{IC}$.
 In this case, the index-coded transmissions are index-coded packets designed for intermediate users.
 Hence, the achievable rate for IC transmissions is given by (\ref{2}).

 Consider (\ref{2}) and (\ref{4}) to analyse the improvement in the rate that conventional IC transmissions, in this case, can support.

-Since $g_m$ > $g_f$, we have $R_m^{IN-IC}$ > $R^{IC}$ .
-Hence, for all transmissions in this case, the scheme can support a higher sum rate of transmission channel than a conventional IC system.
+Since $g_m$ > $g_f$, we have $R_m^{IN-IC}$ > $R^{IC}$.
+Hence, IC transmissions meant for intermediate users can support a higher information rate than a conventional IC system.

-It is important to note that the Rate analysis of these four cases is sufficient to conclude that except for conventional IC transmission meant for far users, all the transmissions the scheme can support a higher sum rate of the transmission channel when compared to a traditional IC system.
+It is important to note that the rate analysis of these four cases is sufficient to conclude that except for conventional IC transmission meant for far users, all the transmissions in the scheme can support a higher sum rate of the transmission scheme when compared to a traditional IC system.